 BENNINGTON VT 05201

-With your donations GMVEVAC - THROUGH VOFRC AND RUCK UP - supports and maintains many veteran and family oriented programs in Vermont & New Hampshire.
+With your donations GMVEVAC - THROUGH VOFRC - supports and maintains many veteran and family oriented programs in Vermont.

 One is the Vietnam Veterans of America Service Officer program which last year helped veterans get over 4 million dollars in benefits for themselves and their families.